Baptistemontan/leptos_i18n/docs/book/src/declare/03_plurals.md

 ## Number type

-// TODO: here its `i64` in usage/03_t_macro.html#plurals it says '(default is `i32`)'
-By default the count is expected to be an `i64`, but you can change that by specifying the type as the first element of the sequence:
+By default the count is expected to be an `i32`, but you can change that by specifying the type as the first element of the sequence:

 ```json
 {